When is Netflix prequel Young Wallander on TV?

 The present-day reimagining will examine the formative years of Swedish detective Kurt Wallander - the role made famous by Kenneth Branagh and Krister Henriksson.

-Netflix series Young Wallander is based on the best selling Kurt Wallander novels by Henning Mankell, and will follow a younger version of the iconic Swedish detective – but with a twist.
+Every case leaves its mark.
+At least, that’s according to Young Wallander, the Netflix series based on the best selling Kurt Wallander novels by Henning Mankell.
+As the title suggests, the drama will follow a younger version of the iconic Swedish detective – but with a twist.

 In addition to functioning as a prequel, the English-language show promises to be a “modern reimagining” – so there will be no jump back in time to accommodate Wallander’s youth, but rather a younger version of the detective transplanted into present-day Sweden.